How to Improve Your Hiring Process and Hire the Right People

 This last one’s on you.
 Are you paying fairly, setting reasonable expectations, treating your employees as equals, giving opportunities to advance/grow, and incentives to stay?
 No healthy relationship is a one-way street.
 To keep talent invested in your company, they have got to feel valued and respected.
 Now, before you turn your pockets inside out and give the “But we’re a startup…” intro, this can be communicated in many ways, not just monetarily.
 Compensation but from recognition, appreciation, etc. Gratitude doesn’t cost a damn thing (and snacks aren’t so costly either—just sayin’).

-If you think outside of the box and scratch below the surface when searching for people to join your company, you are well on your way to building a badass team that not only works but wins!
+If you think outside of the box and scratch below the surface when searching for people during the hiring process, you are well on your way to building a badass team that not only works but wins!

 Have a question about this topic or anything else?